Core API Reference

 verify

-Verifies a verifiable credential by checking proof, issuer DID resolution, expiration, and revocation status.
+Verifies a verifiable credential by checking proof, issuer resolution, expiration, revocation, and optional trust or schema rules.

 1